-1. 10 Extracurricular Activities for a CV [Examples]
+1. Top 10 Extracurricular Activities Examples for a CV

 Our customers were hired by:

 Looking to get an edge over that faceless mass of competition out there?
-Or maybe, to be very honest, your CV is a little on the scant side?
-Extracurricular activities aren’t just padding, done right, they can be an invaluable addition to any CV.
+Or maybe, to be very honest, your CV is a little scant?
+Consider adding some extracurricular activities to your CV.
+They’re not just padding.
+If done right, they can be an invaluable addition to any job application.

 Create an effective CV in minutes.
 Choose a professional CV template and fill in every section of your CV in a flash using ready-made content and expert tips.